UpToEleven1102/FinalProjectSW1/README.md

 * Wenhao Ge

 ##Note:
-Timer will print reports 30 seconds after the program starts and concurrently do it every minute passes.
+Timer will print reports 30 seconds after the program starts and repeatedly do it every minute passes.